IslamAzab/brilliant_challenges/README.md

-# brilliant_challenges
+# online_challenges
-Some solutions to brilliant.org challenges
+Solutions to some online challenges.